 How big will your Aussiedoodle get?
 The age old question.
 And you’re probably asking because you’ve been told that it’s nearly impossible to predict an AD’s exact adult size.
 Unfortunately, that’s true.
 But never fear!
 In this article, you’ll find an Aussiedoodle size chart for Toy, Medium, and Standard Aussiedoodles.
 You will also learn about their growth patterns, with links to our interactive Doodle puppy growth chart and calculator, which will predict how much your Aussiedoodle will weigh at full-grown!

-Because Aussiedoodles are mixed-breed dogs, each AD’s genes will dictate how small or large it will be when it reaches maturity.
+Because Aussiedoodles are a mixed-breed between the Poodle and Australian Shepherd, each AD’s genes will dictate how small or large it will be when it reaches maturity.
 That is to say – its final adult size is pretty much unpredictable.

 This unpredictability might be leaving you feeling worried, anxious, or simply just curious.
-Luckily, we can take a “guesstimate” on your pup’s final adult weight based on observed growth patterns.
+Luckily, we can make a “guesstimate” on your pup’s final adult weight based on observed growth patterns.

 Let’s have a look at the typical size predictions of Aussiedoodles: